DevMorden/SwiftChess/README.md

  After I had the whole game running well enough, I started builidng the GUI to make the game easier and more accessible to play.

 # How to install
 All of my code is available, but you only need to download the .jar file if you want to play it and test it out.
-ADD STEPS ON HOW TO DOWNLOAD AND PLAY
 You must have Java 17+ downloaded on your machine for it to run.